ccs-amsterdam/amcat4query/README.md

-# amcat4query
+# amcat4react

-This repository contains components for querying AmCAT4 indices and viewing articles
+This repository contains components for the amcat4 client and dashboards.

 The query components can be viewed by running the App, which is nice for development